zotonic/zotonic/doc/manuals/site-anatomy.rst

   Setting this config key to "https" ensures that redirect locations have the correct HTTPS protocol.

+.. versionadded:: 0.10
+   The ``hostalias`` option now holds a list of aliases.

 ``{hostalias, ["www.example.com"]}``
   The host aliases allow you to specify extra aliases for your site.
 This comes in handy if you have registered yoursite.com,